LordVGames/DamageSourceForEquipment/README.md

 # DamageSourceForEquipment

-When the SOTS phase 2 update dropped, Gearbox added another damage source option: Equipment!
-This can let items/character abilities do things depending on damage from specifically equipments!
-However, Gearbox didn't actually implement the damage source for any equipment that deal damage, rendering it practically useless.
-This mod fixes that!
+When the SOTS phase 2 update dropped, Gearbox added another damage source option: Equipment.
+This could let items/character abilities do things depending on damage from specifically equipments, but Gearbox never actually implemented the damage source, rendering it practically useless.
+This mod actually implements it for all equipment that can do damage, including elite aspects (configurable).

-Hopefully, when the SOTS phase 3 update drops, Gearbox will have officially implemented the equipment damage source and this mod can be deprecated.
-Until then, use this mod if you plan to utilize the equipment damage source.